max-tonny8/portfolio/README.md

 ### `npm start`

 Starts the production server to serve the built app.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [tonny-portfolio.vercel.app](tonny-portfolio.vercel.app) to view it in the browser.

 ### `next export`